Fixel-Institute/BRAVO/docs/PythonModules/ChronicNeuralActivity.rst

-Chronic BrainSense Recording Pipeline
+Chronic Neural Activity Pipeline
 =============================================

 Overview
 ---------------------------------------------
-The Chronic BrainSense Recording Pipeline is a Python module specific for handling both Chronic Brain Power and Event Power Spectrum data format from Percept.
+The Chronic Neural Activity Pipeline is a Python module specific for handling chronic recording data format from third party medical device.
 This section will go over all functions implemented and provide sufficient details on pipeline implementation.

 Methods